What SLPs Need to Know:

 Deep Alexia

 Deep alexia is considered a more severe type of central alexia because it involves damage to both the phonological and lexical reading routes.
 Individuals with deep alexia present with semantic word substitutions, such as reading chair as table.
-They might also present with a reduced vocabulary of concrete words (Smith & Ryan, 2020).
+They might also present with a reduced vocabulary, limited to concrete words (Smith & Ryan, 2020).

 Reading Assessments for Adults